-Subject Contribution: \$5.00 per year Booklets and Consumables
+Subject Contribution: \$5.00 for Year 9 & 10 Booklets and Consumables

 International Studies explores different cultures, the different ways people around the world live and their experiences.

 The course investigates features of different cultures, the values and customs of different cultural groups, the things that make people across the world similar and different to us, the way culture affects our lives.